WeblateOrg/weblate/docs/admin/quick.rst

    All you need to specify here is project name and it's website.

 #.
 Create component which is the real object for translating - it points to
-   Git repository and selects which files to translate.
+   VCS repository and selects which files to translate.
 See :ref:`component` for more details.

-   The important fields here being component name, Git repository address and mask for finding translatable files.
+   The important fields here being component name, VCS repository address and mask for finding translatable files.
 Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see :ref:`formats` for more details.

 #.
 Once above is completed (it can be lengthy process depending on size of
-   your Git repository and number of messages to translate), you can start translating.
+   your VCS repository and number of messages to translate), you can start translating.